Motz224/Pokemon_DCGANModel/README.md

 --pokemon dataset splited to training& validation\
 --added data augmentation

-When added dynamic dataset, which generate random dataset each training epoch, the model collapse\
+When added dynamic dataset, which do data augmentation each training epoch, the model collapse\
 ![image](https://github.com/Motz224/Pokemon_DCGANModel/assets/82391453/7d20cd16-0600-4c63-bba8-b4d319ba54ab)\
 Generator: ReLU for each, last layer use tanh\
 Discriminator: LeakyReLU for each, last use sigmoid